 Dr. Michaël Tanchum

-AIES Senior Associate Fellow
+AIES Senior Advisor

 Michaël Tanchum conducts research and analysis on strategic affairs in the Mediterranean and Middle East regions, with special interests in geopolitics, energy, maritime/naval affairs and security issues in the Mediterranean, the Red Sea-Gulf of Aden Corridor, and the Persian Gulf.